-Here, we'll concentrate on nine listed buildings (and pillar boxes) that are actually sited on Golborne's streets.
+What do two Victorian pillar boxes and Trellick Tower have in common?
+The three are in Golborne Ward, and each is an English Heritage listed structure.
+In fact Golborne has a total of ten listed buidings and structures.
 Listing comes in three categories: Grade I, Grade II* and Grade II, with Grade I the highest.
-All of the structures here are Grade II with the exception of the Grade II* Trellick Tower.
+All of the Golborne listings are Grade II with the exception of the Grade II* Trellick Tower.

 Cheltenham Estate, Edenham Way